FREE CASE REVIEW

 Houston Negligent Security Lawyer

-Call One of the Best Negligent Security Lawyers in Houston, TX
+Call an Experienced Negligent Security Lawyers in Houston, TX

 Joe Stephens is recognized across Texas as the “go to” lawyer for negligent security cases.
 Joe Stephens has had the opportunity to evaluate many negligent security cases, and knows when it is likely that a business must pay.
 Generally, the business must have history of crimes on its premises or around it that makes it foreseeable that someone could be harmed.
 Mr. Stephens hires the best security consultants in the United States to evaluate the risks the business should have protected against, and if the case merits will take the case to a jury trial.